Education bosses ‘letting children down’ by not teaching them to touch type, says former SNP minister

 He said Glasgow has invested significantly in iPads, which generally do not use keyboards.

-But Mr Ewing argued touch typing is of "tremendous advantage" for a huge range of jobs.
+But Mr Ewing argued touch typing was of "tremendous advantage" for a huge range of jobs.

-He said the evidence shows touch typing makes people "300 per cent more productive", boosts confidence and benefits those with dyslexia.
+He said the evidence showed touch typing made people "300 per cent more productive", boosted confidence and benefited those with dyslexia.

 He said: "I think the evidence is there for everybody to see.
 I must say, I'm pretty disappointed with these 'whys'.